-With 2019 fast approaching, it can be easy to get swept up in the festivities and fireworks.
-While taking time out to enjoy each other’s company is important, it is also equally important to take a step back and reflect on how to better ourselves for the new year.
+With the new year upon us, it can be easy to get swept up in the festivities and fireworks.
+While taking time out to enjoy each other’s company is important, it is also equally important to take a step back and reflect on how to better ourselves for the coming year.

 In the spirit of the new year, and in the hopes of remembering how to live our lives as proactive and conscious Muslims, here are 10 new years resolutions we can all implement into our lives.

 “Be patient, indeed Allah is with the patient.”
 [Quran 8:46]